tolees/ofertas/content/B08C3XVP2P-es.md

 🔎:

-- Increíble rendimiento con velocidades de lectura de hasta 1050 MB/s
+- Drop proof up to 2 m.
+Extreme-temperature, shock, and vibration proof
-- Respaldado por Micron, uno de los mayores fabricantes de almacenamiento flash del mundo
+- Beautiful and durable design, featuring an anodized aluminum unibody core
-- Prueba de caída hasta 2 m.
-Temperatura extrema, a prueba de golpes y vibraciones
+- Backed by Micron, one of the largest manufacturers of flash storage in the world
-- Funciona con Windows, Mac, iPad Pro, Chromebook, Android, Linux, PS4 y Xbox One con conectores USB-C 3.2 Gen2 y USB-A
+- Incredible performance with read speeds up to 1050 MB/s
-- Diseño hermoso y duradero, con un núcleo unibody de aluminio anodizado
+- Works with Windows, Mac, iPad Pro, Chromebook, Android, Linux, PS4, and Xbox One with USB-C 3.2 Gen2 and USB-A connectors

 [🛒 Visítala!!!](https://www.amazon.es/dp/B08C3XVP2P/?tag=tolees-21)